bowman2001/perplexdoc/content/site/home/d_content.md

 : for meta-data (menus etc.)
 {.dl-tight}

-Determine site URLs simply by your folder structure or manage them precisely with configuration parameters.
+The URL structure is basically determined by your folder hierarchy and fully customizable.